bet-mates/landing-page/README.md

 ### How to run:

-1. run `pnpm install` to install the dependncies.
+1. run `pnpm install` to install the dependencies.
 2. run `pnpm dev` and go to `http://localhost:3000` on your browser.

 ### How to build: